hcilab/HoloLensBoxAndBlocks/README.md

 Here are a few things that I struggled with and came up often. see below for potential solutions or work-arounds.

-* TCP communication, the namespace used for TCP socket communication in unity doesn't work for a project build for UWP, and vice versa
+* TCP communication, the namespace used for TCP socket communication in unity doesn't work for a project build for UWP, and vice versa.
+I found this blog [page](https://foxypanda.me/tcp-client-in-a-uwp-unity-app-on-hololens/) really helpful.
 * if no icons show up in steam VR just go back into the steam settings directory outlined in step 4 of setting up & installing.
 Sometimes steamVR updates and resets those settings.
+* Make sure the HoloLens is connected to the same network as the computer.
+* Holographic remoting from Unity to HoloLens: make sure on the HoloLens you have downloaded and selected the [Holographic Remoting Player](https://www.microsoft.com/en-ca/p/holographic-remoting-player/9nblggh4sv40) app.

 ## Future Work